mariusberlin/data-engineering-challenge/README.md

 # Bakdata coding challenge

-1. Created two additional rules for temperatur & age
+1. Created two additional rules for "temperature" & "age"
-2. Built a command line application the extract the desired value for a provided medical text (in folder command line application)
+2. Built a command line application the extract the desired value for a provided medical report (in folder command line application)
-3. Built the Apache Kafka integration for extracting the value "age" from the medical text in topic 1 and write the results in topic 2
+3. Built the Apache Kafka integration for extracting the value "age" from the medical report in topic 1 and write the results in topic 2

 ## Requirements